dongfangliu/CS171-1-Assigenment5/README.md

 6. Renderer

-   To volume rendering, you has to first show a ray and decides the start point and end point through intersection with the volume.
+   To do volume rendering, you have to first show a ray and decides the start point and the end point through the intersection with the volume.
    Then, you shall sample a point and get its position.

    After that, interpolate density and gradient with its voxel data (`interpolator.interpolate(position,volume.getVoxel(position)`).

    Now it's time to map the volume data into optics data.

-   Finally you could use your compositor to take in color and opacity from the optics data.
+   Finally, you could use your compositor to take in color and opacity from the optics data.

-   Then you will sample next point and repeat above process.
+   Then you will sample the next point and repeat the above process.

 ---